(Photo Courtesy of Finneas O’Connell)

 Keep reading to learn more about this hard-working superstar on-the-rise.

-skyelyfe: Tell me about your experience filming Glee.
+skyelyfe: What was your experience like filming Glee?

 Finneas O’Connell: It was pretty crazy.
 I’m 18 now, and I was 11 when Glee started.
 I remember at a pretty young age that Glee was such a huge show.
 Everyone was either watching Glee or making pop-culture references to it.
 It was a topical thing … It was great and super fun.
 It was kind of a crazy time to start.
 The show was wrapping up, and it was a great thing to be there and witness all of that.
 I was only on four episodes and it became my whole life for like two-and-a-half months.
 It’s such an incredibly intense show to be on.
 You’re doing like three-hour dance rehearsals in the morning, then you show up for a whole day, then you do a recording session at night.
 There were huge days and the crew was so professional and good at what they do.
 As a film nerd, any time I wasn’t on camera, I was standing over in video village, just watching the crew do their jobs because they were so good at it.
 Being on Glee was the biggest thing I’ve ever gotten to do.